 |Rarer lung tumors||Unusual benign/ malignant cancers of the lung|

-The lung cancer is divided into two types ,non- small cell and small cell lung cancers based on histological constitution.
+Lung cancer is divided into two types: non- small cell and small cell lung cancers based on histological constitution.

 Epidemiology of Lung Cancer